5 Minute Read

 Rachael M. got really creative.
 “I made a giant paper chain with our final debt (our mortgage) on it, each link representing $500,” she said.
 “Every month we got to remove a link and see it shrink!”
 Having visual reminders will keep your goal at the front of your mind and help you reach it faster.

 4. Set small rewards along the way.

-Give yourself small rewards to stay motivated until the last debt is "paid in full."
+Give yourself small rewards to stay motivated until the last debt is paid in full.
 You could treat yourself to something as small as a latte from your favorite coffee shop.
-Or you can pick something a little bigger, like a new pair of shoes or video game.
+Or you can pick something a little bigger, like a new pair of shoes or a video game.
 You choose your rewards.
 Just make sure they aren’t so extravagant that they slow you down.

-Don’t forget to take action to keep yourself on track as you’re working your way through the Baby Steps.
-If you’re looking for a way to stay motivated but you’re pressed for time, check out the Financial Peace University Online Home Study.
+Don’t forget to take action to stay on track as you’re working through the Baby Steps.
+If you’re looking for a way to stay motivated but are pressed for time, check out Financial Peace University Online!